We Feed The UK

 The Gaia Foundation

-The Gaia Foundation is an international charity with four decades of experience accompanying the Earth's best custodians to revive and protect biocultural diversity.
+The Gaia Foundation is a small, international organisation with 35 years’ experience accompanying partners, communities and movements around the world to revive and protect bio-cultural diversity.

 Find out more